 Where to shop to find cheap eggs.

 If you’re looking to get the best bang for your buck, store brand is the way to go.
 But we do realize that people have egg preferences and tried to respect that in our comparisons.
-If you prefer to shop for organic or cage-free eggs, Aldi and Trader Joe’s are your best bet.
-Their egg prices were surprisingly low in all of the categories.
+If you prefer to shop for organic or cage-free eggs, Aldi is your best bet.
+Their egg prices were low in all of the categories.

 While your local prices may differ from all of the egg prices we’re seeing below, we hope this helps as a guide for where to shop for cheap eggs this month!